scottcolfer/scottcolfer.github.io/_posts/2017-08-25-value-manager.md

 This is a fancy way of saying what me and others have been seeing for a while, and what came through time and again at the Mind the Product Conference: our role is to prioritise and set clear, value-driven goals that maximise the value of services by holding teams to account and empowering them to be their best.

-A good goal for a leadership role like a product manager to set is outlined by [Barry O'Reilly](http://barryoreilly.com/2013/10/21/how-to-implement-hypothesis-driven-development/):
+The template for a good 'goal' to be set by a leadership role like a product manager is outlined by [Barry O'Reilly](http://barryoreilly.com/2013/10/21/how-to-implement-hypothesis-driven-development/):

 - We believe [this capability]
 - Will result in [this outcome]